Chapter 6: Correction

 “Someone took Jonathan’s daughter.
 He hopes to save her.”

-King Edal focused on his son, accepting the quill, ink, and enough paper for a dozen proclamations.
+King Edal focused on his son, accepting the quill, ink, and enough paper for a dozen copies.
 “Well done.
 I’m impressed.
 You could have used Jonathan’s loss to hook me emotionally.
 That you didn’t shows me you’re thinking, as a king should, of the wider populace, of the welfare of our country.
 Yes, excellent indeed.”
-He began writing.
-“A speedy delivery is of the utmost importance, but….” he grinned.
-“I shall not inform Lord Melazera of this for at least a week, perhaps longer.
-He thinks me forgetful, so I won’t disappoint him.
-His reactions will tell us much about his part in this.
-Watch him closely, son.”

-“Father, you are wise,” Sagen smiled.
+“Father, you are wise.”
+Sagen smiled.

 “Hmmm…” His father drummed the table with his fingers.
 “I want to see your friend.
 I need to hear of this firsthand.
 Where will you meet him?”

-“In the morning, at the center of the maze.”
+“Midmorning, at the center of the maze.”

-“We’ve a rigorous education planned for Sagen.
-He must be better prepared than I was.”
+“I dearly miss Old Rothbard.
+We planned a rigorous education for you so you’d be better prepared than I was.”

 Jonathan slipped into the East Garden.
 With midday approaching, the gardeners would be away.
 He had no trouble getting in again.
 It was easy to blend in amongst the workers with nearly constant deliveries to feed those working and living inside High Keep.